Garry Davis: Attempts to help Julian Assange and Edward Snowden

 In 2012, Davis sent WikiLeaks founder Julian Assange a World Passport.
 Only weeks before he died, Davis sent a World Passport to whistleblower Edward Snowden in Moscow in care of the Russian authorities.

 Death

 Davis entered hospice care on 18 July 2013, and died six days later in the municipality of South Burlington, Vermont, three days shy of his 92nd birthday.
 He was survived by a daughter from his first marriage, Kristina Starr Davis; two sons, Troy and Kim; and a daughter, Athena Davis from his third marriage; as well as two siblings and a granddaughter.

+Critics

+The German History advisor Julian Pastor challenged the legitimacy of Davis' claimed Master's from an East-West University.